AI-Hypercomputer/google-cloud-mldiagnostics/README.md

 ### IAM Permissions

-IAM permissions on project:
+The Google Service Account used by your workload requires the following IAM roles assigned on the project:

-1. Cluster Director Editor (Beta) for full access (create MLRun and view UI)
+1. `roles/clusterdirector.editor`: For full access to create and manage MLRun resources and view the UI.
-1. Or Cluster Director Viewer (Beta) for read only access (want to view UI and not create MLRun)
+1. `roles/logging.logWriter`: To write logs and metrics to Google Cloud Logging.
+1. `roles/storage.objectUser`: To save profiles to the GCS bucket specified in `machinelearning_run`.

+For read-only access (viewing UI only, not creating MLRuns), `roles/clusterdirector.viewer` is sufficient.

+**GKE**: If your workload runs on GKE, we recommend using [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to associate a Kubernetes Service Account with a Google Service Account that has been granted the roles above.

 ### Google Storage Bucket